learnwithprayag/docker-bootcamp/labs/lab1/README.md

 **Expected Outcome:**

-* Message confirming Docker is installed and container ran successfully:
-  `"Hello from Docker!
+* Message: `"Hello from Docker!
 This message shows your installation appears to be working correctly."`

 ---